 The “Big Bang” is a popular term for the prevailing scientific view of the origin of the universe; a secular creation story of sorts.
 For most people of a certain younger generation, though, it is just a funny show on T.V.
-“The Big Bang Theory” has been a highly successful situation comedy on CBS for all of a decade and given the characters’ backstories, ubiquitous scientific jargon and mathematical references it wouldn’t seem wrong to assume that science is the thematic basis for the show’s title.
+“The Big Bang Theory” has been a highly successful situation comedy on NBC for all of a decade and given the characters’ backstories, ubiquitous scientific jargon and mathematical references it wouldn’t seem wrong to assume that science is the thematic basis for the show’s title.
 But if we take off our Einstein-colored glasses for a moment and adopt a less ‘Sheldonesque’ perspective, we might come away with a far more mundane view of the matter.

 In our 21st century slang lexicon, the word “bang” occupies a special place.
 Crossing cultural, class and even racial barriers this verb has become a universally accepted expression for casual intercourse.
 The one barrier it did not cross is the one between the sexes.
 In the largely genderless English language, this particular example of urban cant is decidedly masculine and, to some degree, sexist.